zepedaj/ploteries/docs/source/specifications.rst

 Ploteries is a plotting library inspired from tensorboard that aims to be provide greater flexibility, extensibility, and separation of storage and visualization.
 It provides an extensive suite of visualizations.
+Ploteries is written entirely in python (based on plotly/Dash), and hence supports easier extensibility by the python community.

-Similar to Tensorboard, Ploteries supports
+Similarly to Tensorboard, Ploteries supports

 * Live :ref:`smoothing` of line plots (as well as other plot types).
 * The ability to display plots while data is being generated (e.g., during a deep learning training run).